ktoso/rx-wiki/Backpressure.md

 Another way of handling an overproductive Observable is to block the callstack (parking the thread that governs the overproductive Observable).
 This has the disadvantage of going against the “reactive” and non-blocking model of Rx.
 However this can be a viable option if the problematic Observable is on a thread that can be blocked safely.
 Currently RxJava does not expose any operators to facilitate this.

+If the Observable, all of the operators that operate on it, and the observer that is subscribed to it, are all operating in the same thread, this effectively establishes a form of backpressure by means of callstack blocking.
+But be aware that many Observable operators do operate in their own threads by default (the javadocs for those operators will indicate this).

 ## Backpressure isn’t magic

 Backpressure doesn’t make the problem of an overproducing Observable or an underconsuming Subscriber go away.
 It just moves the problem up the chain of operators to a point where it can be handled better.